aio-libs/aiohttp/docs/client_reference.rst

       is used for getting default event loop, but we strongly recommend to use explicit loops everywhere.
       (optional)

+   .. versionchanged:: 0.23

+      ``limit`` changed from unlimited (``None``) to 20.
+      Expect a max of up to 20 connections to the same endpoint, if it is not especified.
+      For limitless connections, pass `None` explicitly.

    .. attribute:: closed